Linda-sunshine/JNET/README.md

 # JNET
-This is the implementation for the Joint Network Embedding and Topic Embedding (JNET).
+This is the implementation for the paper titled "JNET: Learning User Representations via Joint Network Embedding and Topic Embedding".
 We provide all the source codes for the algorithm and related baselines.

+## Reference
+Lin Gong, Lu Lin, Weihao Song and Hongning Wang.
+JNET: Learning User Representations via Joint Network Embedding and Topic Embedding, WSDM 2020.

 ## Quick Start (For Linux and Mac)
 * Download the [JNET repo](https://github.com/Linda-sunshine/JNET.git) to your local machine.